jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
 - Add sounds for dragger death (poisoner alt)
 - For load, it doesn't call "add" on modifiers so if the modifier has any special init logic, it wont run, it just loads the modifier state (see poison for example)
+- prediction was wrong where i had a bloat explode kill another guy with bloat and it showed the 2nd bloat would be at the end of the push but it was at the beginning
+    -it's like the damage doesn't wait for push to be done so it triggers the bloat early
+- lobbers should have more hp
+- archer chose me over decoy that was closer???
+- when I, with 4 health, predict taking damage from two bloat explosions, I die but it only predicts -3 health

 ## Tasks
 - Names above players in multiplayer